PAYMENT SERVICES DIRECTIVE 2

 - Our liability if you receive a payment in to your account: If the payer’s PSP can prove that we received the payment for you, then we will be liable to you.
 If we are liable to you we will immediately place the amount of the transaction at your disposal and credit the amount to your account.
 If you have arranged for a direct debit to be paid into your account, we will be liable to transmit that order to the payer’s PSP.
 We will ensure that the amount of the transaction is at your disposal immediately after it is credited to our account.
 If we are not liable as set out above, the payer’s PSP will be liable to the payer for the transaction.
 Regardless of whether we are liable or not, we will immediately try to trace the transaction and notify you of the outcome.

-- Duration, changes and termination: Your contract with us, as detailed in this Regulation 53 Information, is of indefinite duration.
-If we want to change any part of this Regulation 53 Information, we will give you at least two months’ written notice of the proposed change where required by law to do so.
-If we change our Business Days of opening, we will give you one month’s written notice.
+- Duration, changes and termination: Your contract with us, as detailed in this Framework Contract, is of indefinite duration.
+If we want to change any part of the information provided herein which is required by Regulation 76, we will give you at least two months’ written notice of the proposed change where required by law to do so.
 If you do not notify us within that two month period that you do not accept the proposed change, you will be deemed to have accepted it.
-If you do not want to accept the proposed change, you must notify us in writing and you will be allowed to change your contract with us in relation to the account to which this Regulation 53 Information relates immediately and without charge before the end of that two month period.
+If you do not want to accept the proposed change, you must notify us in writing and you will be allowed to terminate your contract with us in relation to the account to which this Framework Contract relates immediately and without charge before the end of that two month period.
 If we change an interest rate or an exchange rate in a way that is more favourable to you, we have the right to apply that change immediately and write to you soon afterwards confirming that change.
-We can change an exchange rate immediately and without notice if that change is based upon the reference exchange rate agreed in this Regulation 53 Information.
-You may terminate your contract with us in relation to the account to which this Regulation 53 Information relates on one months notice in writing.
-We may terminate our contract with you in relation to the account to which this Regulation 53 Information relates on giving you two months notice in writing.
+We can change an exchange rate immediately and without notice if that change is based upon the reference exchange rate agreed in this Framework Contract.
+You may terminate your contract with us in relation to the account to which this Framework Contract relates on one month’s notice in writing.
+We may terminate our contract with you in relation to the account to which this Framework Contract relates on giving you two months’ notice in writing.

-- Redress: If you have a complaint in relation to the matters governed by the Regulation 53 Information, you may be able to refer your complaint to the Financial Services Ombudsman.
+- Redress: If you have a complaint in relation to the matters governed by this Framework Contract you can write to us and we will deal with your complaint in accordance with our obligations under the Regulations.
+If you are not satisfied with the outcome of this internal process, you may refer your complaint to the Financial Services Ombudsman.
 Contact details are as follows: Financial Services Ombudsman Bureau, 3rd Floor, Lincoln House, Lincoln Place, Dublin 2 Lo-call 1890 662090, Tel.
 (01) 662 0699, Fax (01)6620890, E-mail: email@example.com.